Skip to main content

 • name - An identifier for this Volga webhook.

-• topic - The volga topic to forward.
+• topics - The Volga topics to forward.

 • url - The URL to forward messages to.
-In this case, the URL is contained in the variable url which will be defined below.
+In this example, the URL is set to the variable url which will be defined below to refer to a Strongbox secret.

 • data - The POST data to be sent to the webhook URL.
-The variable payload is used to place the payload of the volga message in the text field of the JSON object.
+The variable MSG_PAYLOAD is used to place the payload of the Volga message in the text field of the JSON object.

 • data-format- Setting this to json ensures that when the data field is evaluated, all variable expansions are escaped in such a way that they can be placed within JSON strings.
 This is important since system:alerts is a JSON topic and its payload will contain JSON that would otherwise break the JSON format of the POST data.

-• variables - The variables needed by the above fields, in this example, the only variable needed is url, representing the Slack URL stored in Strongbox.
+• variables - The variables needed by the above fields.
+In this example, the only variable needed is url, representing the Slack URL stored in Strongbox.
 Note that there is no need to define the MSG_PAYLOAD variable.
-It is a built-in variable defined as /payload by default.
+It is a built-in variable referencing the Volga message payload.

 Message forwarding will begin as soon as the configuration is submitted.